gaveter/University-projects/README.md

 # University-projects
-This repository contains all projects realized with some fellow students during the course of Data Science master degree.
+This repository contains all projects realized with some fellow students during the course of Data Science Master degree.